pettersand/builder/devlog.md

 Created a new custom GPT and defined a clearer structure for data handling and utility file usage.
 Implementing iteratively, starting with goal handling.

+Got a lot of work done today.
+A lot of refactoring and restructuring done.

 ### Worked On:
 1. Moving all goal utils to util/goal dir, for better reusability/maintainability/structure
 2. Reworked NewGoal usage of structure
 3. Reworking user handling, fetching user id on auth check - new structure
 4. Refactor Layout to include new structure
 5. Refactor dashboard/Goals.svelte
+6. Refactor BaseModal, created Modal util dir

 ### Created:
 - utilities/goals